Dr Daniel Conway

 I have taught in various contexts in South Africa and the UK and believe that teaching should be embedded in real world politics, connect with student backgrounds and encourage curiosity about the world around us.

-I am module leader for Introduction to International Relations and Gender, Sexuality and International Relations.
+I am module leader for Gender, Sexuality and Global Politics (BA), Gender, Sexuality and International Relations (MA) and The Politics of Killing (BA).

 Research

-- The Global Politics of Pride: LGBTQ+ Activism, Assimilation and Resistance
+• The Queer Politics of Pride: Global LGBTQ+ Activism and Homocapitalism

 This British Academy funded project focused on the lives, identities and histories of white British-born migrants in contemporary South Africa.
 Working with Professor Pauline Leonard (School of Social Sciences, University of Southampton), we interviewed over sixty British immigrants in South Africa and did ethnographic work in Cape Town, Johannesburg and Pietermaritzburg.
 In the (2014) book 'Migration, Space and Transnational Identities: The British in South Africa' we explored the everyday lives of migrants, political and social attitudes and relationships with the places and spaces of South Africa, as well as expectations of the future, the complexities of transnational, raced and classed identities and senses of belonging.